-The switch marked S on the J-gate surround enables the driver to select either normal N or sport S modes.
+The switch marked S on the J-gate surround enables the driver to select either Normal N or Sport S modes.

-When sport mode is selected the automatic transmission will operate normally, but the gearshift points are extended to make full use of the engine's power reserves.
+When Sport mode is selected the automatic transmission will operate normally, but the gearshift points are extended to make full use of the engine's power reserves.
 To select Sport, press the switch.
-A red light within the switch is illuminated to indicate that sport mode has been selected.
+The switch illuminates red to indicate that Sport mode has been selected.